moggieuk/ERCF-Software-V3/README.md

 <li>Workaround to some of the ways to provoke Klipper “Timer too close” errors (although there are definitely bugs in the Klipper firmware)
 <li>Measures “spring” in filament after extruder homing for more accurate calibration reference
 <li>Adds servo_up delay making the gear to extruder transition of filament more reliable (maintains pressure)
-<li>New "TEST" commands to help diagnose issues with encoder
+<li>New "TEST_TRACKING" commands to help diagnose issues with encoder
-<li>Logic to use stallguard filament homing (Caveat: not easy to setup using EASY-BRD and not compatible with sensorless selector homing option)
+<li>Experimental logic to use stallguard filament homing (Caveat: not easy to setup using EASY-BRD and not compatible with sensorless selector homing option)
-<li>The clog detection runout distance is now set based on measurements of the filament "spring" i.e. the maximum the extruder can move before encoder sees it.
 </ul>

 ## Other benefits of the code rewrite: